ppy/osu-wiki/wiki/Glossary/en.md

 ### Tap

 In osu!standard, tapping is a term that means "to press a button while the cursor is over a hitobject".
-Tapping hitobjects at the right moment, as indicated by the beatmap’s music and the approach circle, is an essential part of osu! gameplay.
+Tapping hitobjects at the right moment, as indicated by the beatmap's music and the approach circle, is an essential part of osu! gameplay.
 There are a few different buttons one can use to tap:

 - the left and right mouse buttons,